davery22/conveyor/README.md

 ```

 As the `Executor` suggests, `run` does its work asynchronously, by submitting a task to the executor.
 It is generally a
-good idea to use a thread-per-task executor here, to avoid deadlock when we start using multiple stations.
-Each station
+good idea to use a thread-per-task executor here, to avoid deadlock when we start chaining stations together.
+Each
-will run in its own thread.
+station will run in its own thread.

 One way to create such an executor is by delegating to the `fork` method of a `StructuredTaskScope`.